Kendall Jenner Says She Thinks About Shaving Her Hair Off

 “Some of my friends are trying to push me to do it,” Kendall revealed.

-Jenner has had the similar hairstyle since she was a little girl, and it has never been but very short, although she has experimented with wigs in the past, or dyed her hair a different color.
+Jenner has had the same hairstyle since she was a little girl, and it has never been very short, although she has experimented with wigs in the past, or dyed her hair a different color.

 As previously reported by The Inquisitr, Kendall Jenner recently opened up about being an aunt to her siblings’ children, and revealed that she sometimes gets baby fever.